dimdenGD/OWOP.js/README.md

 ### Chat

-You can get the last message WITHOUT nicknamae:
+You can get the last message WITHOUT nickname:

 `OJS.chat.lastMessage()` - *returns "Test Message"*.

 You can get the last message WITH nickname:

 `OJS.chat.lastMessageFull()` - *returns "[12932] dimden: Test Message"*.

 You can get first message:

 `OJS.chat.firstMessage()` - *returns "[Server] Joined world: "main", your ID is: 12932!"*.

 You can send message to chat:

 `OJS.chat.sendMessage(Message)`
 *Example:*
 ```js
 OJS.chat.sendMessage("Test Msg");
 ```
 You can send LOCAL message:

 `OJS.chat.localMessage(Message);`
 *Example:*
 ```js
 OJS.chat.localMessage("Test Msg");
 ```
 You can clear chat:

 `OJS.chat.clearChat()` - *chat will be cleared*.

 You can get the message that will be sended:

 `OJS.chat.getSendMessage()`
 *Example how to create your own commands:*
 ```js